Investigator Appointed to Lead the UC Berkeley-UCSF Graduate Program in Bioengineering

 “Since the beginning of my career as a faculty member, I’ve been passionate about advancing graduate education, so I’m very pleased to have this opportunity to mentor up-and-coming researchers,” said McDevitt, who is also a professor in the Department of Bioengineering and Therapeutic Sciences at UCSF.
 “I’m grateful for the confidence of the UCSF and Berkeley faculty to elect me to these positions, and I look forward to contributing to the ongoing success of this leading international graduate program.”

-“The committee ensures a diversity of voices to train the next generation of leaders in bioengineering by drawing on the complementary research strengths offered by the two campuses,” said Dueber, current chair of the committee and associate professor in the Department of Bioengineering at UCB.
+“The committee ensures a diversity of voices to train the next generation of leaders in bioengineering by drawing on the complementary research strengths offered by the two campuses,” said Dueber, current chair of the committee and associate professor in the Department of Bioengineering at Berkeley.
 “In addition to his highly-recognized research achievements, Todd brings a thoughtful and experienced perspective to the committee, and a sincere desire to advance graduate student education.”

 After serving a 2-year term as co-chair, McDevitt will rotate to the role of committee chair for an additional 2 years.